Hash7ag/sha-crack-station/README.md

 # SHA Crack Station
-An SHA crack station coded by Swift for homework delivery purposes.
+A Swift library for cracking hash ciphertext

+## Overview
+This library aims to crack unsalted [SHA-1](https://en.wikipedia.org/wiki/SHA-1) and [SHA-2](https://en.wikipedia.org/wiki/SHA-2) (SHA-256) hashed text.
+It is able to decrypt/crack/brute-force the ciphertext which its plaintext matches  `^[A-Za-z0-9?!]{1,3}$` by a pre-generated dictionary (JSON file).

+## Mission Statement
-It shows how to crack passwords easily if the password is too short.
+[SHA](https://en.wikipedia.org/wiki/Secure_Hash_Algorithms) is a common hashing algorithm for online servers to store sensitive authentication information.
+This project is showing how to crack or brute force unsalted hashes (passwords) easily if the password is too short.
 Hopefully, it can improve general people's cybersecurity awareness.

-## Feature
-- Use the pre-generated dictionary to crack SHA-1 and SHA-256, which plaintext matches `^[A-Za-z0-9?!]{1,3}$`.

 ## Setup
 1. Add the following dependency into `Package.swift`: